rgaignoux/Minesweeper/README.md

 # How to play

 - Left click on a tile to open it.
-- Right click on a tile to mark it as a bomb.
+- Right click on a tile to mark it as a mine.
 - Double left click to open all the tiles surrounding a tile with a number, if you have marked the number of mines around that number.

 # To start a new game